bakednotfried/collective.developermanual/source/helloworld/form.rst

     touch hello_world_form.py

-Open the *hello_world_form.py* file in your favorite editor and add the following code.
+Open the *hello_world_form.py* file in your editor and add the following code.

 - Define our form field in an interface.